Hari-prasaanth/Checklist/Secure Coding Practices/Secure Coding Practices.md

 <br><br>
 ## 8. Data Protection
+"Data Protection" is crucial for securing sensitive information within your application.
+This section involves practices like implementing the principle of least privilege, encrypting sensitive data, protecting cached or temporary files, and safeguarding server-side source code.
+The primary goal is to ensure the confidentiality and integrity of data, preventing unauthorized access or data leaks.
+Effective data protection practices, like encryption and access controls, help keep sensitive information safe from threats and unauthorized disclosure, ultimately enhancing the security of your application.
 | No | Test Case | Scenario | Example |
 |---|---|---|---|
 | 8.1 | Implement least privilege, restrict users to only the required functionality, data, and system information | Restrict users to only the functionality, data, and system information necessary for them to perform their tasks. | Users in a healthcare application should only have access to patient records they are authorized to view and not the entire database. |